rravipra/DATA-512-Project-Final/README.md

 # Images of graphs acquired from the code outputs:

 The code also outputs many graphs which is present and is mentioned in detail in the Final_report pdf in this repository.
+(Note: every image/visualization in the final report pdf is acquired from the code outputs)

 Time series prediction for the next 25 years based on the smoke impact estimate: You can find the code in Calculate_AQI_estimate.ipynb: